Oregon wraps nonconference slate with 35-3 win over Montana

 Montana opened the season with wins over South Dakota and North Alabama, climbing into the STATS FCS Top 25 at No. 20.
 The Ducks are the second-highest ranked team the Grizzlies have faced in the modern era after a 63-7 loss to No. 7 Washington two years ago.

 Montana senior receiver Jerry Louie-McGee caught six passes for 66 yards.
 He went into the game needing just three catches to break Raul Pacheco’s career record of 192 set in 1998.
-He returned a punt for a 74-yard touchdown last week against North Alabama to earn Big Sky Player of the Week honors.

 Herbert made his first 10 passes of the game for 113 yards and two scores, both to Breeland.